I get a lot of enquiries about how to get a NIF in Portugal.

 The visa handling service should also include fiscal representation, at least for the first year of residency.
 The lawyer handling your visa application will get the NIF on your behalf.
 You won’t have to do anything except provide them with the required documents.

-We can support your D7 or Golden Visa process, which includes getting the NIF and acting as your fiscal representative.
+We work with a team of great lawyers who can support your D7 or Golden Visa process.
+That includes getting a NIF for you and acting as your fiscal representative.

 Due to the hassles involved in getting a NIF, several convenient online services have sprung up to cater for this need.